Life on the Edge

 What will the project do?

-Life on the Edge is a partnership project funded by the National Lottery Heritage Fund, which will see Buglife working alongside South Devon National Landscape (project lead), National Trust, Torbay Coast and Countryside Trust and the South West Coast Path Association.
+Life on the Edge sees Buglife working alongside South Devon National Landscape (project lead), as well as other partner organisations including the National Trust, Torbay Coast and Countryside Trust and the South West Coast Path Association.

 The connected network of B-Lines will enable species to move freely through our countryside, expand their populations and recolonise areas from where they have been lost.